unik-name/unikname-network-delegates-website/docs/delegates/8b000cc3de75b75d2d3e845770dbb13a5d3827d730098f3eb8d921f23b694c2e/README.md

 I've known the Unikname project first through the Blockchain & Société association and I'm a delegate since the beginning.

-As a delegate, I'm committed to maintain an up and running uns.network forging node (both livenet and sandbox networks)
+As a delegate, I'm committed to maintain an up and running uns.network forging node.

 If you want to support me, open `delegate support` feature from your app then select `@bpresles`.